930868/930868/README.md

 ---
 ### Current Technology

-  - 4+ years of Roblox Studio
+  - Roblox Studio
-  - 4+ years with Minecraft datapacks
+  - Minecraft Datapacks & CC:Tweaked
-  - 2+ years of C/C++
+  - C/C++
+  - Raspberry Pi & Arduino
 ---
 ### About Me

-  - I like soccer and volleyball
+  - 🏐 I like soccer and volleyball
+  - 🎹 I play the piano (kinda bad tho)
-  - I like anime and currently learning N5 japanese.
+  - 🏯 I like anime and I'm currently learning N5 japanese
+  - 📖 I love reading, science and how the world actually works

 <!--
 **930868/930868** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.